 10 Big Takeaways from Asia-Pacific Alternative Finance Benchmarking Report

-These are some of the findings detailed in the first comprehensive study of the Asia-Pacific online alternative finance market, which was conducted by an international research team from Cambridge Judge Business School, the Tsinghua University Graduate School and The University of Sydney Business School in partnership with KPMG.
+Hence, these are some of the findings detailed in the first comprehensive study of the Asia-Pacific online alternative finance market, which was conducted by an international research team from Cambridge Judge Business School, the Tsinghua University Graduate School and The University of Sydney Business School in partnership with KPMG.

 Here are 10 big takeaways from the report, which surveyed 503 platforms from 17 countries:

 The Asia-Pacific market has a significant untapped potential for alternative financing.

 In 2015, the total online alternative finance market volume across the region amounted $102.81 billion, providing finance to consumers, start-ups, SMEs, creative and community projects.
 For comparison, the total size of the UK online alternative finance market in the same year was $4.5 billion.

 China’s AltFi market is by far the largest in the world.

 The report confirms that China is the world’s largest online alternative finance market by transaction volume ($101.7 billion), making up the bulk of the alternative financial activity in the Asia-Pacific region.
 There are at least four compelling reasons behind this massive upswing of alternative online lending.
 Primarily, China is the world’s second-largest economy and has the biggest online retail/e-commerce market globally.
 Secondly, China has the world’s largest Internet user base (668 million) and the most active social media environment; it also leads the world in smartphone penetration and machine-to-machine connections.
 Thirdly, the Chinese online AltFi market is largely unregulated.
 Until recently, its rampant growth has been mostly unrestricted and unchecked.
 Fourthly, China has the high level of institutional ownership in the online alternative finance sector.